-Pick up your copies in University Hall room 212 or in the PSU.
-You can also access the PDF version of Volume 13 on our Publish page.
+Pick up your copies in University Hall room 212.
+You can also access the PDF version of Volume 15 on our Publish page.
 Thank you for the contribution of your scholarship.

 Like us on Facebook, connect with us on LinkedIn, and follow us on Twitter and Instagram!